mzivic7/endcord/README.md

 Delete selected message - `Ctrl+D`
 Toggle reply ping when replying - `Ctrl+P`
 Go to replied message - `Ctrl+G`
 Copy message to clipboard - `Ctrl+B`
 Open link in browser - `Ctrl+O`
 Download attachment - `Ctrl+W`
+Upload attachments - `Ctrl+U`
-Cancel all downloads - `Ctrl+X`
+Cancel all downloads/uploads - `Ctrl+X`
 Paste text - terminal paste, usually `Ctrl+Shift+V`
 If UI ever gets messed up, redraw it - `Ctrl+L`
 Quit - `Ctrl+C`
 ### Newline
 Newline can be added to input line by pressing `Ctrl+N`.
 To keep text in one line it is represented as `␤` only in input line.
-When message is sent it will be split in newlines properly.
+When message is sent, it will be split in newlines properly.
 ### Chat scrolling
 When last message in chat buffer is selected, buffer will be extended with older messages.
 If number of messages in buffer exceeds `limit_chat_buffer` value in config, chat will be trimmed on the opposite side.
 If latest message is missing, then buffer can be extended with newer messages by selecting first message in buffer.
-### Downloads / Open in browser
+### Downloading / Open in browser
 Downloading and opening links have similar mechanism:
 If there is one item, download will start immediately / open in browser.
 If there are multiple items, it will prompt for a single number indicating what item.